Looking Glass River

 The Looking Glass River in the U.S. state of Michigan is a river flowing through the central region of the Lower Peninsula.
 It is a tributary of the Grand River.
 The Looking Glass River is about 71 mi long, has no dams, and borders many wetlands and woodlots.

 Name

 Nineteenth-century sources have transcribed the alternate name of Wabenasebee for the river.
-That name may refer to the large Chippewa settlement of Wabwahnahseepee that had existed, just north of modern De Witt, when European settlers first arrived.
+That name may refer to the large Chippewa settlement of Wabwahnahseepee that had existed, just north of modern DeWitt, when European settlers first arrived.

 Course

 It rises in Conway Township in northeast Livingston County and flows north into Shiawassee County, passing between Morrice and Bancroft as it turns westward and passes just south of Laingsburg on the western edge of Shiawassee.
 It then runs through the southern portion of Clinton County, including DeWitt.
 It flows into the Grand River in Portland in southeast Ionia County.

 The stream starts as a slow soft-bottom waterway.
 On the 25 mi between the Livingston County line and Laingsburg the river averages 10 to 18 ft wide.
 There is more activity in the lower stretch below DeWitt, where there is good fishing and canoeing.